 SAG Mill Power

-Finally, the SAG mill power can be optimised to get maximum breakage and throughput.
-The power-load relationship is highly non-linear and shifts around as the ore hardness and steel load and liner conditions change.
-Traditional control and modelling techniques are therefore not very effective.
-An intelligent control system will be able to continuously seek for the optimum mill operation by changing the solids feed or load setpoint, e.g. by continuously determining whether the mill is overloaded or under-loaded.
+A Model Predictive Control System such as MillStar Advanced Process Control (APC) can continuously seek the optimum mill operation by changing the solids feed or load setpoint, e.g. by continuously determining whether the mill is overloaded or under-loaded.
 Safety controllers can be used to change the solids feed rate and feed water to prevent mill overloads.

 Advanced Control Process

-SAG mill discharge control is somewhat more involved, because there exist a few interactive variables, such as mill discharge sump level, classification hydro-cyclone variables (feed density, flow and pressure) and water feed rate to the sump.
+SAG mill discharge control is quite involved due to few interactive variables, such as mill discharge sump level, classification hydro-cyclone variables (feed density, flow and pressure) and water feed rate to the sump.
 Model predictive control (MPC), which is a multi-input multi-output (MIMO) controller, is very suitable for this purpose.
-If a particle size analyser exists it can also be included into the control strategy.
-This will ensure an optimal particle size for flotation or other downstream processes.
+If a particle size analyser is installed it can be included in the control strategy to ensure an optimal particle size for flotation or other downstream processes.

 This strategy will ensure significant increases in throughput, typically anywhere from 5% to 16% has been observed.